The Whitlams: 2011–2016: Australian Idle

-2017–present: 25th anniversary tour, Sancho, Eternal Nightcap anniversary tour and Hornby's departure
+2017–present: Anniversary tours, Sancho, Hornby's departure and Kookaburra

 To celebrate the 25th anniversary of the band, the Whitlams performed six shows with the symphony orchestras of each capital city in Australia for an Anniversary tour.
 Taking place in April and May 2017, the tour visited Brisbane, Melbourne, Sydney, Perth, Canberra and Adelaide.
 In each city, they were backed by a 50-piece orchestra using performers from each city.
 Tim Freedman said that "It is an honour to play with these musicians who in some cases have been playing their instruments since they were in the womb."

 In 2020, the band released their first new song in almost 15 years, "Ballad of Bertie Kidd".
 The six-minute song was written from the perspective of a would-be criminal, enlisted by Kidd for an art gallery heist in Gosford.
-The single was later revealed to be the lead single from the band's seventh album, Sancho, which was released on January 28, 2022.
+The single was later revealed to be the lead single from the band's seventh album, Sancho, which was released on 28 January 2022.
 A further four singles were released from the album: "Man About a Dog", "(You're Making Me Feel Like I'm) 50 Again", "Cambridge Three" and "Nobody Knows I Love You".

+In April 2022, Freedman launched a country music off-shoot of the band, billed as The Whitlams Black Stump Band.
+The band is composed of Freedman, Richmond, banjo player Rod McCormack, pedal steel player Ollie Thorpe and bassist Matt Fell.
+Freedman began the project after discovering that "Man About a Dog" had been added to country radio.
+A new version of "No Aphrodisiac" by the Black Stump Band was released in July.

 In June 2022, the band announced a 25th anniversary tour for Eternal Nightcap.
 With the announcement came the band's first line-up change since 2001: the departure of bassist Warwick Hornby, who was replaced by Sancho session bassist Ian Peres.
 In a statement shared to the band's social media, Freedman confirmed that Hornby had retired:

+In May 2023, the band announced a national tour for October that saw them focus on the early years of The Whitlams' material, between 1993 and 1997.
+To replicate the sound of these albums, the band was joined by double bassist Scott Owen of The Living End.

+In February 2024, it was announced that The Whitlams Black Stump Band had changed its name to The Whitlams Black Stump, and would release the album Kookaburra in March 2024.